KwenaMashamaite/PacMan/README.md

 ###### *Read this section if you want to build the game yourself, otherwise you may skip it.*

 This project is a CMake project, therefore you must download and install [CMake](https://cmake.org/).
-You also need to download [Infinite Motion Engine](https://github.com/KwenaMashamaite/IME) _v2.4.0_,
+You also need to download [Infinite Motion Engine v3.0.0](https://github.com/KwenaMashamaite/IME/releases/tag/v3.0.0).

-then:
+Then:

 1. Clone the repository
 ```git